Armies from 1066 or later at Irvine 2023

 The Ottoman cavalry and Janissaries on the other flank regroup, wheeling their horses around for another pass.

-Lit by the eerie light of Alan Cutner's cholesterol-infused tartan kilt, both mounted and infantry archers continue to pepper the line of foot knights with arrows, keeping them off balance, unable to fully regroup to counter the many probing thrusts of Ottoman horsemen.
+Sporrans's a-swinging, all bearing the imprint of Andy Stewart's tartan-wearing gently tossed caber both mounted and infantry archers continue to pepper the line of foot knights with arrows, keeping them off balance, unable to fully regroup to counter the many probing thrusts of Ottoman horsemen.

 The foot knights, burdened by the weight of their armour, struggle to manoeuvre themselves to counter the agility of the Ottoman mounts.